altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~At the end of the tongue was a bulge, fading into white~ ~He watched it gyrate~
-~Robert turned his attention toward the creature above him~ ~At it's ends - the creature was pustulating new eyes~ ~As he grew closer he realized one eye was watching him~ 'Well, this is a weird way to die.'
+~Robert turned his attention toward the creature above him~ ~At it's ends, the creature was pustulating new eyes~ ~As he grew closer he realized one eye was watching him~ 'Well, this is a weird way to die.'
 ~And then he remembered~